PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-feature-freeze.md

 Feature freeze for PrestaShop 8.1 also means that work around PrestaShop 9.0 starts.
 The `develop` branch will become a home for the next major version.
 This allows anyone to contribute with changes without worrying about [backward compatibility promise](https://github.com/PrestaShop/ADR/blob/master/0017-backward-compatibility-promise.md).
 For many, it’s the best time to contribute!
 You can often suggest impactful changes that were impossible to merge during work on the minor version.
 If you have any plan to contribute, let's discuss [your idea here](https://github.com/PrestaShop/PrestaShop/discussions/categories/ideas).

-Make sure to follow this blog, Live Updates, and other communication channels for the project because we’ll have more news to share about PrestaShop 9.0 soon!
+Make sure to follow this blog, Live Updates, and other project communication channels because we’ll have more news to share about PrestaShop 9.0 soon!

 In the meantime, if you want to stay updated regarding PrestaShop 8.1.0 release, make sure to follow [this issue](https://github.com/PrestaShop/PrestaShop/issues/30719) to get the latest updates.